How to record voice and other sounds on iPhone using Voice Memos app

 Voice memos simplify our life in many aspects.
 You can save not only sudden thoughts while walking down the street, but also use the Voice Memo app as a full-fledged tool for your work.

 Record the most important events, such as meetings or business negotiations, interviews or lectures.
 Go ahead and save a voice memo of a shopping list or a long telephone conversation.
+Then you can convert it from audio to text.

 And now imagine, as long as you talk, your pocket assistant will not only write down your speech but also converts those voice memos to text in minutes.
 Great!